garsontrier/turkish-nlp-preprocessor/README.md

 # turkish-nlp-preprocessor

 This project was implemented in December 2020 as an assignment for Natural Language Processing Course in Bogazici University.
-This a two person project: Mansur Yeşilbursa and Güray Baydur
+This a two person project and implemented by Mansur Yeşilbursa and Güray Baydur

 This is a basic text preprocessing tool for Turkish.
 It includes the following functionalities with different methods:
 1) Tokenization